 The liquor license application process is outlined below.
 Please note that a Business Consultant will assist and guide you through the application process.

 Step 1: Getting Started

-You must request an appointment to meet with a Business Consultant.
-A pre-scheduled appointment is required for any liquor or amusement license applications.
+You can meet with a Hospitality Business Consultant.
 We are located at:

 Department of Business Affairs and Consumer Protection

 The Department of Business Affairs and Consumer Protection is open Monday–Friday 8:30 am - 4:30 pm.
 You can schedule an appointment by calling 312.74.GOBIZ (744.6249).

 At your first meeting, your Business Consultant will ask you a series of questions regarding the ownership of your business, what type of business you want to open and the exact location you wish to do business.
 You should be prepared to answer these questions and provide the information requested in the Business Information Sheet (BIS).
 Please complete the BIS form and bring it with you to your meeting.
 During this meeting a Business Consultant will explain the entire application process in detail.
 You will be given an application and a checklist of required documents that must be submitted within 30 days after you have filed your written license application.
 This information is also available in this guide and on the City’s website.
 Please prepare as much of this information as possible and bring it with you to your meeting.

 Step 2: Determine if your business is located in a restricted area